 Some disadvantages of this form of testing include false-negative results in acute cases, systemic side effects in the pediatric population, inability to localize lesion, and relatively long half-life of the drug.

 Other agents have been proposed but fall short of clinical relevance due to several reasons.

 Treatment options are based on the diagnosis and management of the underlying cause.
 Timely diagnosis is of critical importance followed by referral to an appropriate specialist.
 Healthcare professionals are advised to incorporate the importance of eye examinations into their acumen.

 As previously described, pain accompanied with Horner syndrome points towards a more insidious underlying cause and should be evaluated thoroughly.
-Systemic symptoms such weight loss and progressive fatigue can indicate an underlying malignancy.
+Systemic symptoms such as weight loss and progressive fatigue can indicate an underlying malignancy.
 Furthermore, Horner syndrome can be an early manifestation of neuroblastoma in the pediatric population.

 Carotid artery dissection can present with a unilateral headache and facial or neck pain.
 If suspected, urgent appropriate workup and treatment are warranted.

 Raeder paratrigeminal syndrome also can present with headaches but is accompanied by trigeminal nerve (CN V) impairment.

 Anisocoria and/or ptosis can be due to myriad diseases and conditions such as Holmes-Adie syndrome, neurosyphilis (Argyll Robertson pupil), third nerve palsy, or optic neuritis.

 |||Thompson HS, Johann Friedrich Horner (1831-1886).
 American journal of ophthalmology.
 1986 Dec 15; [PubMed PMID: 3538884]|